 Now we need to turn to another potential issue with the way these surveys have been conducted.
 In a Washington Post blog entry from January, the assertion was that Americans support stronger gun control laws.
 In multiple graphics the Washington Post appears to demonstrate that Americans do in fact support more stringent gun laws.
 However once again, this presents some real problems.

 The first thing to consider is that the article (and its data) is quite old at this point.
-Having been released in January, at the height of the emotional backlash from the Sandy Hook events, we can expect the outrage from the events to reasonably skew the data.
+Having been released in January, at the height of the emotional backlash from the Sandy Hook events, we can expect the outrage from the events to reasonably skew the data as has been shown in numerous other polls, including the aforementioned CBS poll.

 Moreover, the second graphic (above) from the entry that details the levels of support for different parts of Obama’s proposal provides us with some unintentionally telling insight.
 First off, even shortly after the Sandy Hook shootings, support for bans on standard capacity magazines and modern rifles was rather low.
 Secondly, the questions being asked for each included poll are different.
 This is no small detail as anyone familiar with polling can tell you that the questions you ask can determine the results you can expect to record.
 Digging deeper into the Washington Post/ABC poll that is featured in this graphic tells us a great deal about the sorts of questions that are being asked.
 The question Washington Post asked was: